What is a Health Care Proxy?

-The New York Health Care Proxy Law allows you to appoint someone you trust, like a family member or close friend, to make health care decisions for you if you lose the ability to make them yourself.
+A Health Care Proxy allows you to appoint someone you trust (an agent), like a family member or close friend, to make health care decisions for you if you lose the ability to make them yourself.

 About the Health Care Proxy Form

-It is an important legal document.
+It is an essential legal document.
 Before signing, you should understand the following facts:

 - Unless your agent reasonably knows your wishes about artificial nutrition and hydration (nourishment and water provided by a feeding tube or intravenous line), they will not be allowed to refuse or consent to those measures for you.

-- Your agent will start making decisions for you when your doctor determines that you are not able to make health care decisions for yourself.
+- Your agent will start making decisions for you when your doctor determines that you cannot make health care decisions for yourself.

 - You may write on the form examples of the types of treatments you would not desire and/or those treatments you want to make sure you receive.
 The instructions may be used to limit the decision-making power of the agent.
 Your agent must follow your instructions when making decisions for you.